-We have been requested by your hospital doctor to arrange an isotope renal scan.

-This study is performed in our Nuclear Medicine department and enables us to look at the function of the kidneys.
+We have been requested by your consultant to arrange an isotope bone scan.
+This study is performed in our nuclear medicine department and enables us to identify many different bone problems.

 The aim of this leaflet is to explain what you can expect when you come for your nuclear medicine scan.